belgattitude/pjbserver-tools/README.md

 ### Standalone server

-Depending of your needs, you can decide to use the standalone server directly from the command line or use it programatically.
+Depending on your needs, you can decide to use the standalone server directly from the command line or use it programatically.

 #### Option 1: Command line usage